littleosbook/littleosbook/the_road_to_user_mode.md

 Now that the kernel boots, prints to screen and reads from keyboard - what do we do?
-Usually, a kernel is not supposed to do the application logic itself, but leave that for actual applications.
+Usually, a kernel is not supposed to do the application logic itself, but leave that for applications.
 The kernel creates the proper abstractions (for memory, files, devices, etc.) so that application development becomes easier, performs tasks on behalf of applications (system calls), and [schedules processes](#scheduling).

-User mode, in contrast with kernel mode, is how the user's programs executes.
+User mode, in contrast with kernel mode, is the environment in which the user's programs execute.
 It is less privileged than the kernel, and will prevent badly written user programs from messing with other programs or the kernel.
 Badly written kernels are free to mess up what they want.

 There's quite a way to go until we get there, but here follows a quick-and-dirty start.

-## Loading a program
+## Loading a Program

 Where do we get the application from?
 Somehow we need to load the code we want to execute into memory.
 More feature complete operating system usually have drivers and file system that enables them load the software from a CD-ROM drive, a hard disk or a floppy disk.
-We'll do file systems in a [later section](#file-systems).

-Instead of creating all these drivers and file systems, we can simply use a feature in GRUB called modules to load our program.
+Instead of creating all these drivers and file systems, we will use a feature in GRUB called modules to load our program.

 ### GRUB Modules